This is part I in a series of blog posts we have written about Internet Safety. You can check out the other articles in the series below.

 Before you enter your credit card information on any websites, be sure to look for the letters “https” at the front of the website’s URL link.

 For example, when purchasing a FixMeStick, you should be on https://app.fixmestick.com/store/.
 The ‘HTTPS’ designation indicates the data sent between your browser and the website is encrypted which prevents hackers from being able to read it, especially your credit card information.

 We’ve written extensively about online scams before.
 In fact, we’ve even made a quiz about online scams so you can find out how likely you are to fall for an online phishing scam.

 Remember those phone calls you’d receive from people who claim they are from the IRS or if you are in Canada the CRA and demand you pay an outstanding fee?
 Online scams work in a similar way with most scammers pretending to be large companies like Microsoft or McAfee.

 Believe it or not, here at FixMeStick we’ve even had scammers pretending to be our customer support line.
-To protect yourself, make sure the website you are visiting and the email address you are communicating with is legitimate.
-In our case, that is support.FixMeStick.com and firstname.lastname@example.org.
+To protect yourself, make sure the website you are visiting and the email address you are communicating with are legitimate.
+In our case, that is support.FixMeStick.com and email@example.com.